shortusername/projectivy-weather-wallpaper/README.md

 correctly but never displays embedded image assets — and radar is raster by nature, so the animation was simply blank.
 Both now encode a short H.264 video on the device instead, which the launcher plays through a media player.
-That keeps the radar, the vector map, the panel and the alert banner all intact.
+That keeps the radar, the vector map, the panel and the alert banner all intact, and it's confirmed working end to end.

-They remain behind the toggle because the video approach is new and unproven on a range of devices, and because encoding takes a few seconds each refresh.
+Encoding happens in the background rather than blocking the wallpaper request, so turning this on may show a still frame for the first refresh while the initial video builds.
+After that it updates on its own.
+Everything still falls back to a still wallpaper if anything goes wrong.

-Everything falls back to a still wallpaper on failure.
+They stay behind the toggle because on-device video encoding is meaningfully heavier than drawing a still image, and I'd rather that stay something you opt into than the default.

 Animated wallpaper packs are no longer gated — they work, but like video packs they can't show the weather readout, since the launcher renders them itself.